Q4 2024 alternatives outlook

 Digital assets

-Following the strong Q1 performance on the back of the US launch of spot bitcoin exchange traded products,8 digital assets remained largely rangebound.
-During Q3, recent spot ETFs have seen tepid demand and even some outflows, reflecting our view that much of the buying momentum was frontloaded in Q1.
+Following the strong Q1 performance on the back of the US launch of spot bitcoin exchange traded products (ETPs),8 digital assets remained largely rangebound.
+During Q3, recent spot (ETPs) have seen tepid demand and even some outflows, reflecting our view that much of the buying momentum was frontloaded in Q1.
 Broader market turbulence during Q3 has also helped keep digital asset prices high but range bound.
 Going forward, we believe the Federal Reserve rate cuts are likely to help provide room for upside surprises, in our view.
 But with bitcoin and other digital assets already expensive relative to history, we expect limited potential to move higher.
 Clarity from the regulatory environment will likely be welcome for crypto investors, with both presidential candidates publicly endorsing digital assets.

 Our view as of 9/30/2024.